scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 		 - can be measured in the number of states and actions considered
 	 - space complexity - how much memory is needed to perform the search

+### Search Strategies
+ - is defined by picking the order of node expansion
+ - Strategies are evaluated based on the following dimensions
+	 - completeness - does it always find a solution if one exists
+	 - time complexity - number of nodes generated
+	 - space complexity - maximum number of nodes in memory
+		 - time and space complexity are measured in terms of:
+			 - b - maximum branching factor of the search tree
+			 - d - depth of the least-cost solution
+			 - m - maximum depth of the state space tree
+	 - optimality - does it always find a least-cost solution
+	 - use of knowledge - uninformed vs informed search
 # Uninformed search
- - Location of goal states are unknown, but it can test if it is at the goal
+ - **Location of goal states are unknown, but it can test if it is at the goal**
 	 - early goal test - test if the node is the goal as soon as it is generated
 	 - late goal test - test if the node is the goal when it's visited
+ - Only uses the information available in the problem description
- - Search formulation
+ - **Search formulation**
 ```pseudocode
 actionSequence = [];
 state; // current world state